snowman-repos/book/project_managers/README.md

 The other area of ongoing support, that you should account for in your project plan, is bug fixing time, a.k.a the warranty period.

-Project Managers must sense and deal with any critical issues that can threaten a project long before it actually happens.
-But sometimes, even under the most controlled environments, shit happens.
+Ideally you'd be able to preemptively deal with any major issues that may threaten the project's longterm success.
+However, even with an all-star team working under ideal conditions, shit happens.

+How you deal with

 - blame your self, what did you overlook? catholic
 - calvinist: blame the team for not working hard enough
 - guerilla: take a hostage, call in team members to help sort it